 You will use the AWS Command Line Interface (AWS CLI)

-for these exercises.
+as well as kubectl and eksctl for these exercises.
 Detailed documentation on installing the AWS CLI is available on

 AWS Documentation as well as a